 This was one of my very first projects working on InvisionApp and I loved every bit of the experience.

-/ I could have used a more lighter color pallet to improve usability.
+/ We could have used a more lighter color pallet to improve usability.

-/ The UI designing could've been smoother if I had followed a component & variable approach.
+/ The UI designing could've been smoother if we had followed a component & variable approach.

-/ I could have designed the visual layouts prior to the user testing so that I could have tested for a better understanding of the experience with colors & interactions.
+/ We could have designed the visual layouts prior to the user testing so that we could have tested for a better understanding of the experience with colors & interactions.

-/ I could have used a mental model such as the Think Aloud method to get a more accurate output.
+/ We could have used a mental model such as the Think Aloud method to get a more accurate output.